ESRC Research Fellowship

 Professor Harcourt is Director of the Centre for European Governance.
-She specialises regulatory change in communications markets and interested in solutions to regulatory problems based around the citizen/consumer and/or civil society voice.
-She has written on the regulation of traditional and new media markets and internet governance at EU and international levels contributing to the literature on agenda setting, regulatory competition, soft governance, Europeanisation, policy transfer and policy convergence.
+She specialises regulatory change in digital markets and interested in solutions to regulatory problems based around the citizen/consumer and/or civil society voice.
+Alison has written on the regulation of traditional and new media markets and internet governance at EU and international levels contributing to the literature on agenda setting, regulatory competition, soft governance, Europeanisation and policy convergence.
 Recent projects: the ESRC funded project 'International Professional Fora: a study in civil society participation in internet governance' (September 2015 - September 2018) with CIs George Christou (Warwick) and Seamus Simpson (Salford) and ESRC Senior Fellow on the ESRC UK in a Changing Europe programme with the project "The impact of a proposed UK Brexit from the EU: the UK communications industries".
 Alison was conferred as Fellow of the Academy of Social Sciences in 2018.
 She was seconded to the Venice International University in 2021 on Exeter's global partnership programme.

 PGR pastoral tutor